Skip to content

 Orthodontist:

-A dental specialist who has completed an advanced post-doctoral course at a university, accredited by the American Dental Association, of at least two academic years in the specialty area of orthodontics.
+A dental specialist who has completed an advanced post-doctoral course at a university, accredited by the American Dental Association, of at least two academic years in the special area of orthodontics.

 Overbite: